Art Blocks

 dragon animation

-The video type is defined in video.th, colors in colors.th, characters in char.th, etc. You get the point.
-Just read the source code.
+The video type is defined in video.th, colors in colors.th, characters in char.th, etc. Just read the source code.
 A function's name and type should be enough to figure out what it does.

 << Types and Functions Lazy Evaluation >>